 (a): The facility provided ICE Directive 11087.1 for compliance review which states, "A sexual abuse and assault incident review shall be conducted at the conclusion of every investigation of sexual abuse or assault occurring at a holding facility and unless the allegation was determined to be unfounded, a written report recommending whether the allegation or investigation indicates that a change in policy or practice could better prevent, detect, or respond to sexual abuse and assault.
 Such review shall ordinarily occur within 30 days of the ERO's receipt of the investigation results from the investigating authority.
 The FOD shall implement the recommendations for improvement, or shall document its reasons for not doing so, in written justification.
 Both the report and justification shall be forwarded to the Agency PSA Coordinator."
-SFHR did not have any allegations of abuse for the Auditor to review but provided a Sexual Abuse Assault Incident Review Form for the Auditor to review.
-The form included sections for date, time, parties involved, team members, incident date, names of the parties involved, team members, investigation details, team members, disciplinary sanctions imposed and incident review findings which included: group dynamics, staffing, physical plant, incident response and other general review areas.
-The last section of the form was for the facility to enter any recommended change in policies, procedures or practices and the method of implementation.
-Interview with the PSA Compliance Manager confirmed that this form would be utilized should an incident occur and that the review would be completed within 30 days following the conclusion of the investigation.
+YHR did not have any allegations of abuse for the Auditor to review but provided a blank Sexual Abuse Assault Incident Review Form for the Auditor to review.
+The form included sections for date, time, parties involved, team members, incident date, names of the parties involved, team members, investigation details, disciplinary sanctions imposed, and incident review findings which included: group dynamics, staffing, physical plant, incident response, and other general review areas.
+The last section of the form was for the facility to enter any recommended change in policies, procedures or practices, and the method of implementation.
+The Auditor reviewed two memorandums from YHR that stated the Sexual Abuse Incident Review form would be utilized; however, there have not been any reports to recommend changes in policy, practice, or procedures.
+Interview with the SDDO/PSA Compliance Manager confirmed that YHR would utilize the provided form and the review would be completed within 30 days following the conclusion of an investigation.